3D printing and digital manufacturing. Is this the future of design?

 Stereolithography and digital light synthesis

 Developed in the late 70s, stereolithography is the oldest 3d printing technology.
 It is conceptually similar to laser sintering but based on different physical principles; it uses indeed ultraviolet light (usually produced by a UV laser) to polymerize liquid photopolymer resins into various types of plastic materials (depending on the photopolymer used).
 Depositing layers (typically 0.1 to 0.2 mm thick) bottom to top, stereolithography machines can manufacture very complex and detailed objects.
-More advanced versions of the original stereolithography technology, such as the so-called digital light synthesis, utilize new resins and improved processes to make better-quality products at lower cost.
+More advanced versions of the original stereolithography technology, such as the so-called digital light synthesis, utilize new resins and improved processes to make better-quality products at a lower cost.

 Pros: it’s the fastest, more established and widely available of all 3D printing technologies.
 Cons: it works only with plastic-like materials; manufactured objects have limited mechanical strength and duration, sometimes; photopolymers are expensive.

 This technology has been used mostly to make moldings, prototypes, and models; yet, some companies are experimenting it also for medium-scale manufacturing of plastic products, and in the fashion industry.